 #Frequently Asked Questions

 An orange spinning light means your Echo is trying to connect to Wi-Fi or is in setup mode.
 If it stays orange, the device can’t reach your network.
-Open the Alexa app and reconnect to your Wi-Fi network.
-Restart your router if the Echo still won’t connect.
+Open the Alexa app and reconnect to your Wi-Fi.
+Restart your router if it still won’t connect.

-A factory reset erases all settings on the Echo device itself, but your smart home devices and routines are stored in your Amazon account.
-After resetting and setting up the Echo again with the same account, your smart home devices will reappear in the Alexa app.
+No. A factory reset erases settings on the Echo itself, but smart home devices and routines are stored in your Amazon account.
+Set up the Echo again with the same account and everything reappears.

-Intermittent responses usually indicate a weak Wi-Fi signal.
-The Echo might connect and disconnect as the signal fluctuates.
-Move the Echo closer to your router or add a Wi-Fi extender.
-Background noise can also prevent Alexa from hearing the wake word consistently.
+Weak Wi-Fi signal.
+The Echo connects and disconnects as the signal fluctuates.
+Move it closer to the router or add a Wi-Fi extender.
+Background noise, especially from TVs and other speakers, can also prevent Alexa from consistently hearing the wake word at distances beyond 8-10 feet.

-Very limited functionality.
+Barely.
 Without Wi-Fi, Alexa can’t process voice commands, play music, control smart home devices, or answer questions.
-The only thing that works offline is using the Echo as a Bluetooth speaker if it was already paired before losing Wi-Fi.
+The only offline feature is using the Echo as a Bluetooth speaker if it was already paired.

 Check that your music service (Spotify, Amazon Music, Apple Music) is linked in the Alexa app under Settings > Music & Podcasts.
 Verify your subscription is active.
-If music plays on other devices but not the Echo, restart the Echo and check its volume level by saying “Alexa, volume 5.”
+If music plays on other devices but not the Echo, restart the Echo and say “Alexa, volume 5” to make sure it isn’t muted.
+For persistent music issues, check our guide on Alexa won’t play music.